 When developers begin a project, knowing what is underground is of utmost importance.
 Being aware of buried infrastructure – such as pipes, cables, ducts, sewers, and drainage – ensures that projects can take place with reduced costs and maximized safety.

-An underground utility survey is similar to a typical land survey except, like the name suggests, underground.
+Underground utility surveys are similar to a typical land survey except, like the name suggests, underground.
 This particular survey determines the type of utility infrastructure that exists.
-These surveys are needed to pinpoint the exact location of utilities so that contractors can plan accordingly.
+Underground utility surveys are needed to pinpoint the exact location of utilities so that contractors can plan accordingly.

 Without an underground utility survey, you run the risk of extra planning time, an increased risk of injury, and higher costs further down the line of the project.
 These types of surveys allow contractors to excavate confidently without fear of what they might run into.

 Methods of Conducting Underground Utility Surveys

 There are multiple underground utility survey methods.
 Radio Frequency Location (RFL) and Ground Penetration Radar (GPR) are the most popular.

 RFL technology works by tracing the signals emitted by metal targets beneath the ground.
 It has two modes – passive and active.
 This method is used to determine the position and depth of the target and is most commonly used for collecting information on metallic fuel, vents, water pipes, electricity cables, telecommunication cables, and TV cables.